This section outlines a number of activities and tools necessary to manage and improve suppliers’ performance.

 Forecasting is not an exact science and will never be 100% accurate.
 However these elements should provide sufficient information to allow the Organisation to develop forecasts.
 These forecasts should be accurate enough to accommodate demand fluctuations during the lifetime of the contract(s) with minimal cost.

-The Organisation should ensure the supplier stays in regular contact with all key stakeholders (including suppliers).
+The Organisation should ensure the supplier stays in regular contact with all key stakeholders (including other suppliers).
 This will ensure that all parties are aware of the supply/demand position, especially during periods of fluctuation.

 Performance Review Meetings provide your Organisation and the supplier with an opportunity to: